Efficient simulation of low-entanglement bosonic Gaussian states in polynomial time: Introduction

 Beyond its role in assessing quantum advantage, progress in classical algorithms for bosonic Gaussian systems has broad implications across theoretical physics.
 For instance, efficient classical algorithms for bosonic Gaussian systems are central to a wide range of applications, including Schwinger-boson mean-field theories~\cite{Auerbach-Book,Arovas1988,Sachdev1992,WangF2006}, the simulation of open quantum systems with Gaussian environments~\cite{Keeling2025,Link2024,ChenC2025}, and lattice gauge theories with bosonic matter fields~\cite{Chanda2020}.
 Existing classical approaches fall largely into two categories~\cite{Jerrum2004,Aaronson2012,LimY2025}: tensor-network-based methods that rely on brute-force hafnian calculations~\cite{Oh2024}, and Monte Carlo sampling algorithms~\cite{Jerrum2004,Aaronson2012,LimY2025,Quesada2022,Blumer2022,Dodd2025}.
 The former still suffer from exponential scaling as the matrices involved in hafnian computations grow, while the latter typically lack controlled error bounds, leaving the practical limits of classical simulation unclear.

 In this work, we introduce a simulation framework that sidesteps the hafnian bottleneck by leveraging the matrix product state (MPS) formalism~\cite{Ostlund1995,Vidal2003b,Perez-Garcia2007,Verstraete2008,Schollwoeck2011,Cirac2021,XiangT-Book} together with an efficient procedure for constructing its tensors.
 The efficiency of the approach is enabled by two key components.
 First, we apply a Gaussian singular value decomposition (GSVD) that serves as an analytical pre-processing step, identifying a compressed basis for the system and substantially reducing the number of bosonic modes that must be treated explicitly.
-Second, operating on this reduced system, we propose a projected–creation-operator (PCO) mapping algorithm that constructs the MPS representation.
+Second, operating on this reduced system, we propose a projected-creation-operator (PCO) mapping algorithm that constructs the MPS representation.
 In parallel with recent methodological advances for converting fermionic Gaussian states into MPSs~\cite{Fishman2015,Schuch2019,WuYH2020,JinHK2020,Aghaei2020,Petrica2021,Nuesseler2021,JinHK2022a,LiuT2025a,LiKL2025,JinHK2025,Hille2025}, this algorithm enables an efficient conversion from bosonic Gaussian states to MPSs.
 Crucially, the whole procedure avoids computational steps whose cost scales exponentially with the number of bosonic modes, allowing simulations to access larger boson-number regimes with substantially reduced computational resources compared to previous MPS-based approaches.
+After the MPS conversion, the sampling procedure can be performed by standard MPS-sampling routines as in existing workflows~\cite{Oh2024}.
+We emphasize that the present work focuses on the conversion algorithm and does not aim to improve the sampling procedure itself.

 This paper is structured as follows.
 In Sec.~\ref{sec:method}, we present our algorithm for converting bosonic Gaussian states to MPSs, including the GSVD decomposition and the PCO mapping procedure.
 In Sec.~\ref{sec:results}, we benchmark the method on data from recent Gaussian boson sampling experiments, including both Jiuzhang 2.0 and Jiuzhang 4.0.
 Section~\ref{sec:summary} concludes with a summary and outlook.
 The main text is supplemented with three Appendices: Appendix~\ref{app:paired_wf} derives the paired-form wave function from the Bogoliubov transformation; Appendix~\ref{app:fast_search} provides implementation details of the PCO mapping; Appendix~\ref{app:opt_Gamma} describes the optimization procedure for extracting the pure-state covariance matrix from experimental data.